Category: rant

 So I head back to the UK store, because I have the Kindle App on my phone, and decide to try a sample of the e-book, just to be sure I want to go through the exchange rate to ultimately purchase said edition.

 And that’s where I hit the Catch-22 circular logic of frustration.
-View full article »
+Continue reading Not a UK customer

 GRE – the last standarized test